 - 15. Check the warning message to ensure that the orders you created are what you expected.
 If the orders are acceptable, click OK.
 If not, click Cancel to clear the Give additional dose now check box. - 16.
-Select Accept Order.
+Select a value for the Priority field.